markcheret/footnotes/readme.txt

 = 2.0.6 =
 - Update: Autoload / infinite scroll support thanks to @docteurfitness <https://wordpress.org/support/topic/auto-load-post-compatibility-update/>
-- Bugfix: Layout: Footnote referrers: deleted vertical align tweaks, for cross-theme and user agent compatibility
+- Bugfix: Footnote referrers: deleted vertical align tweaks, for cross-theme and user agent compatibility
-- Bugfix: Layout: Reference container: fixed line breaking behavior in footnote # clusters
+- Bugfix: Reference container: fixed line breaking behavior in footnote # clusters
-- Bugfix: Layout: Reference container: auto-extending column to fit widest, to fix display with short note texts
+- Bugfix: Reference container: auto-extending column to fit widest, to fix display with short note texts
-- Bugfix: Layout: Reference container: IDs: slightly increased left padding
+- Bugfix: Reference container: IDs: slightly increased left padding
 - Bugfix: Translations: fixed spelling error and erroneously changed word in en_GB and en_US
 - Update: Typesetting: discarded the dot after footnote numbers as not localizable (should be optional)
-- Bugfix: UI: Reference container: Collapse button fully clickable, not sign only
+- Bugfix: Reference container: Collapse button fully clickable, not sign only
-- Bugfix: UI: Reference container: Collapse button 'collapse' with minus sign not hyphen-minus
+- Bugfix: Reference container: Collapse button 'collapse' with minus sign not hyphen-minus
-- Update: UX: Tooltip: set display predelay to 0 for responsiveness (was 800 since 2.0.0, 400 before)
+- Update: Tooltips: set display predelay to 0 for responsiveness (was 800 since 2.0.0, 400 before)
-- Update: UX: Tooltip: set fade duration to 200ms both ways (was 200 in and 2000 out since 2.0.0, 0 in and 100 out before)
+- Update: Tooltips: set fade duration to 200ms both ways (was 200 in and 2000 out since 2.0.0, 0 in and 100 out before)
 - BUGFIX: Priority level back to PHP_INT_MAX (ref container positioning not this plugin’s responsibility)
 - Update: Scroll offset: raise percentage from 12% to a safer 20% inner window height, by lack of configurability